Elusive phase transition in the replica limit of monitored systems: Derivation of the weak measurement equations

-so that $\mathcal{A}$ plays the role of a non-hermitian stochastic Hamiltonian.
-Its generalisation to many monitored operators leads to Eq.~\eqref{eq:hamfull} in the main text.
+so that $\hat{H}$ plays the role of a non-hermitian stochastic Hamiltonian.
+Its generalisation to many monitored operators and a stochastic unitary dynamics (note that in this case the Ito's term shown in Eq.~\eqref{eq:rhouni} shall not be included, as we are writing the evolution in exponential form) leads to Eq.~\eqref{eq:hamfull} in the main text.

-Finally, in order to avoid the presence of a negative exponent $(1-k)$ in the averaging procedure in Eq.~\eqref{eq:obsfulllim}, we can make use of the replica trick thus replacing $1-k$ with $n-k$.
-We can define the density matrix for $n$ replicas~\eqref{eq:timeevol}
+Finally, in order to avoid the presence of a negative exponent $(1-k)$ in the averaging procedure in Eq.~\eqref{eq:obsfulllim}, we can make use of the replica trick, replacing $1-k$ with $n-k$.
+For integer $n$, we define the averaged density matrix for $n$ replicas as